Skip to content

 Tumors are classified as T1 to T4 based on tumor size and eyelid/orbital invasion2).

-Histologically, basophilic tumor cells proliferate in nests, with marked atypia and pleomorphism, and intracytoplasmic lipid droplets (appearing as clear vacuoles on H&E staining) are characteristic.
-In poorly differentiated tumors, lipid droplets may be inconspicuous, and a pathological diagnosis of squamous cell carcinoma may be made.
-If the tumor arises from within the tarsal plate, even a few intracytoplasmic lipid droplets should lead to a diagnosis of sebaceous carcinoma.
+Histologically, basophilic tumor cells proliferate in nests, with marked atypia and pleomorphism, and characteristic intracytoplasmic lipid droplets (appearing as clear vacuoles on H&E staining).
+In poorly differentiated cases, lipid droplets may be inconspicuous, and the tumor may be misdiagnosed as squamous cell carcinoma.
+When arising from the tarsal plate, the presence of even a few intracytoplasmic lipid droplets is a key finding for diagnosing sebaceous carcinoma.

 MarkerCharacteristic